FRRouting/frr/doc/user/vtysh.rst

 VTY shell
 *********

-*vtysh* provides a combined frontend to all Frr daemons in a single combined session.
+*vtysh* provides a combined frontend to all FRR daemons in a single combined session.
 It is enabled by default at build time, but can be disabled through the *--disable-vtysh* option to *./configure*.